penx/api-binary-proxy/README.md

 - More configuration options on api url
 - Allow 'payload' and 'mime' properties to be configurable
 - Allow extensions such as '.jpg' to be appended to incoming api url.
+- Improve error handling, possibly allowing a callback to be passed in for logging

 ## Developing